ocadotechnology/newrelic-alerts-configurator/MIGRATION.md

 In version 2 there was no way to preserve already existing conditions.
 Existing conditions were removed in both cases: when you provided empty conditions list and when you didn't provide anything at all

+## Changed default condition state

+In version 2 all conditions were by default disabled.
+In version 3 it has been changed and conditions are by default enabled